timurgilfanov/blog/src/data/blog/002-ui-architecture.md

 A failed interview made me realize that my understanding of Android UI architecture was too pattern-oriented.

-I could talk about MVVM, UDF, and MVI as implementation styles, but I was less precise about the requirements that make each style useful.
+I could talk about ViewModel-based screens, UDF, and MVI as implementation styles, but I was less precise about the requirements that make each style useful.
 Saying “use MVI for complex screens” was not enough, because “complex” can mean many different things.

 The question I needed to answer was not “Which pattern is better?” but “Which coordination problem does this screen actually have?”